CDS DS 595

 Topics Not Covered

-Due to time constraints, this course does not cover several areas in AI for science, including neural operators, physics-informed learning, surrogate modeling, causal inference, interpretability methods, experimental design, active learning, and recent AI-for-math developments (e.g., LLM-guided theorem proving).
+Due to time constraints, this course does not cover several areas in AI for science, including neural operators, physics-informed learning, surrogate modeling, symbolic regression, causal inference, interpretability methods, experimental design, active learning, and recent AI-for-math developments (e.g., LLM-guided theorem proving).
 Some of these may be covered in later weeks as the course evolves.

 Assessment